annie-things/qbit-torrent-cats/README.md

 # torrent-cats

 Organize completed qBittorrent torrents by tracker code and date, while keeping category save paths compatible with Auto Torrent Management (AutoTMM).
+Works as an on-completion script in qBittorrent, can also be used manually on a per-torrent basis.

 ## Behavior